elizabeth-breslin/Coded-Bias/README.md

 ## Data Folder
 ### Data Collection Process:
 We pulled our image data from the UTKFace dataset.
 The set contains over 20,000 people's faces; we narrowed our selection to 18-106 year olds.
 Each photo is labeled by age, gender, race, date, and time and are then separated into folders for race and gender in the Data Github folder.
 Python was used to download the faces, split the data into groups separated by gender and race, and finally upload to Github.
+Github truncated teh data the we uploaded: only 1000 photos are present in each folder and 385 are omitted.
+To obtain the full dataset for yourself, use Python as instructed (and look at MI2 for more in-depth explanations) and download the data from https://susanqq.github.io/UTKFace/.

 ### Data File:
 <a href="https://github.com/elizabeth-breslin/Coded-Bias/blob/master/DATA/">DATA folder</a>